taichi/modernjs/modernjs.en.md

 Both [redux-saga] and [redux-observable] have a way to cancel the task.

-When writing code to handle errors, the difference between [redux-saga] and [reducex-observable] becomes clear.
+When writing code to handle errors, the difference between [redux-saga] and [redux-observable] becomes clear.
 For details, see the respective documents, but the point is whether to use `try/catch` or use the event definition handler of library definition.

 * Redux-saga's [Error handling](https://redux-saga.github.io/redux-saga/docs/basics/ErrorHandling.html)